-Jacky grew up in Skipton, North Yorkshire and first took an interest in music at the age of 5.
+Jacky grew up in Skipton, North Yorkshire and first took an interest in music at the age of five.
 It wasn't long before he was having regular piano lessons, exposing him to classical music, technique, and the fundamentals of the instrument.
-Several years later, after having achieved Grade 8 Distinction, he wanted to pursue jazz and this led him to Leeds College of Music, where he was introduced to Mark Donlon, a piano tutor at the college, who agreed to become his tutor.
+Several years later, he wanted to pursue jazz and this led him to Leeds College of Music, where he was introduced to Mark Donlon, a piano tutor at the college, who agreed to become his tutor.

 In 2012, he received a Leverhulme Scholarship to study jazz piano at Birmingham Conservatoire, under the tutelage of Hans Koller, Percy Pursglove, Andrew Bain and John Turville.
 Whilst in his earlier years, he had regular 1-1s with the late John Taylor, who acted as a role model not just as a seminal pianist, but also as person, in the way he related to those around him regardless of their musical ability and experience.

 In 2015, Jacky won the Birmingham Conservatoire Composition and Arranging Prize, with his arrangement of Thelonious Monk's Rhythm-a-ning, performed by Birmingham Conservatoire Jazz Orchestra with guest vocalist Judy Niemack.
 This led to the opportunity of a 1-1 lesson with Maria Schneider in front of an audience, funded by Town Hall/Symphony Hall and the Conservatoire.